A simple baked chocolate coffee cheesecake pie that's gluten-free and keto friendly. It's a classic dessert for any java lover!

 Another option for a no-bake cheesecake would be to double my keto cheesecake mousse recipe and mix in some coffee extract or instant espresso granules.
 It's a lighter and fluffier cheesecake filling.

-You can also use a brownie crust instead like the chocolate brownie cheesecake squares or the cheesecake brownies.
+You can also use a brownie crust instead like the cheesecake brownies.
 And instead of baking in a round pie pan, the cheesecake can be baked in a square pan for bars or squares.